Hardmath123/hardmath123.github.io/content/socket-science.md

 The Cookie headers instruct the browser to save those values in a local file.
 When the web browser sends further requests, the protocol instructs it to send the saved cookies as a part of the request.
-This lets websites track you--and is the reason Gmail keeps you logged in even when you close the window.
+This lets websites track you---and is the reason Gmail keeps you logged in even when you close the window.

 So far, so good.
 One thing that may have bothered you was the `80` you typed